 Salary Information and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), a job decline rate of 2% for electrical and electronics engineering technicians is predicted between 2014 and 2024; during the same period, computer hardware engineers are expected to experience a 3% increase in employment (www.bls.gov).
-All of this data represents slower-than-average job growth in these occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), electrical and electronics engineering technicians is predicted to have no growth between 2018 and 2028; during the same period, computer hardware engineers are expected to experience a 6% increase in employment (www.bls.gov).

 Continuing Education Information